timm/script/index.md

 applications explainable.
 Either way, you might be surprised just how easy it will be to build intelligent, explainable tools.

+Also,
+this is a _disciplined_ approach so along the way, we will touch on many aspects of software engineering.
+So you can expect two kinds of content here:

+- **tips** for organizing code
+- as well as dditional **smarts** for writing XAI tools.

 I needed to write this because I had to teach all my "less, but better"